-If you love your husband but hate what deployment is doing to your marriage, read these tips for military wives.
-The army, navy, or US Marines Corps doesn’t have to destroy your relationship!
+If you love your husband but hate what deployment is doing to your marriage, you may find comfort and support in these tips for military wives.
+Don’t give your husband’s job in the army, navy, or US Marines Corps power to destroy your relationship.

 These tips are inspired by a reader’s comment…

-“I have been married for 10 years and have three boys ages 8, 5 and 17 months,” says R. on 10 Ways to Fix Couples Problems.
+“I have been married for 10 years and have three boys ages 8, 5 and 17 months,” says R. on 6 Signs Your Marriage is Over – and How to Cope With the Future.
 “My husband is in the United States Marines and I am very proud of him and love him with all my heart.
 Recently I took my children on vacation without him since he could not get time off.
 We haven’t seen eye to eye since we returned, as I didn’t want to come back to this duty station.
 I don’t have any friends here and nor do my children.
 Everyone leaves and we are still here.”

-First, my friend, you need to accept that you married a military man.
+First, you might find it helpful to accept that you married a military man.
 You vowed to love him for better or for worse…and moving from station to station is part of the “worse.”
 Deployment is hard on marriage – but so is infertility, illness, and toxic in-laws!
 Most married couples have something that makes marriage challenging.

-And here are a few tips for military wives who dislike uprooting their lives – and their children’s lives – because of their husband’s deployments…
+Here are a few more tips for military wives who dislike uprooting their lives – and their children’s lives – because of their husband’s deployments…

-Don’t Like Being a Military Wife?
-Tips for Deployment and Marriage
+When You Don’t Like Being a Military Wife…

 “I haven’t been treating my husband the way I should.
 He says I don’t respect him or his job.
 Now, he doesn’t come home and won’t answer my phone calls.
 He hasn’t seen the children.
 I still really love and want to be friends with my husband again, not only for our children but for us.
 He is going for a year away on deployment in January 2012.
 I want to get through these 5 months without fighting and arguing.
 How do I do it and what advice do you have?
 I have hurt him and I don’t think he believes me when I say I’m sorry.
 I don’t know what the solution is.
 Please help.”